12th Dáil: Graphical representation

 This is a graphical comparison of party strengths in the 12th Dáil from June 1944.
 This was not the official seating plan.

 Ceann Comhairle

 On 9 June 1944, Frank Fahy (FF), who had served as Ceann Comhairle since 1932, was proposed by Éamon de Valera and seconded by Richard Mulcahy for the position, and was elected without a vote.

 TDs by constituency

-The list of the 138 TDs elected, is given in alphabetical order by Dáil constituency.
+The 138 TDs elected at the 1944 general election are listed by Dáil constituency.